Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Photos from Ueno district and Ueno Park in Tokyo in Japan

-In this section, I’m assuming you mean you’re traveling with children, not your uncles and grandmas.
+In this section, I’m assuming you mean you’re traveling with children, not your uncles and grandmothers.
 Because I think the grannies are ok staying anywhere where other people would, right?
 They are, in fact, people too, you know?
 Do you know who else qualifies as “people”?
 Kids!

 So not to get all philosophical on you, but why do we even need a specific "family-friendly" tag for a neighborhood?
 Doesn't every tourist, old and young, need comfort, convenience, and a bit of culture?
 I mean if you’re looking to stay close to the zoo, just see where the Tokyo zoo is and stay there.

-If I were to leave it at that, the best area to stay in Tokyo for families is the one the parents would enjoy.
+If I were to leave it at that, the best area to stay in Tokyo for families is the one that the parents would enjoy.
 Apart from maybe not staying in nightlife central—Roppongi and even Shibuya could be too over-the-top for some people—and trying to avoid the red light district—Kabukicho in Shinjuku—, any neighborhood you deem appropriate for your particular travel style and interests is perfect for families with kids, even in Tokyo.
 Though I can’t lie, I’m pretty sure your kids would appreciate Godzilla’s hand in the room @ Hotel Gracery Shinjuku!

-That said, the aforementioned Tokyo zoo is in Ueno district, which actually happens to be adjacent to Akihabara aka the best part of Tokyo to stay in for tourists (of all ages).
-The zoo is also right next to Ueno Park, which I admit could be useful to let your mini-me let out some steam in a place that doesn’t involve just concrete and traffic.
-So that actually works out well, doesn’t it?
-One stop to the north from Akihabara Station, Okachimachi Station in Ueno is also on the main transportation loop line called JR Yamanote Line.
+That said, the aforementioned Tokyo zoo is in Ueno district, which actually happens to be adjacent to Akihabara, aka the best part of Tokyo to stay in for tourists (of all ages).
+The zoo is also right next to Ueno Park, and both are within easy walking distance of many hotels in the area, making it super convenient for families.
+I admit it could be useful to let your mini-me let out some steam in a place that doesn’t involve just concrete and traffic.

 Photo showing the Imperial Palace on one side and the view over the Imperial Palace gardens to the Ginza district on the other side